 - Building management statements

-- Community management statements
+- Community management statements and by-laws

 - Allocation of exclusive use areas